-Alpha Lipoic (ALA) is a fatty acid that is naturally produced by the body.
+Alpha Lipoic (ALA) is a thioctic acid that is produced by the body.
 It plays an essential role as an antioxidant, protecting cells from damage, and specifically supports healthy vision and optimal liver function.

 Special Note: We recommend consulting with your veterinarian or our veterinary support team before using this supplement with cats or if your animal has any ongoing medical concerns or known allergies to pollen, grass or plants.